suxoikorm/suxoikorm/README.md

 - Experience with agile development methodologies

 #### My Work
-Here are some of my applications:
+Here are some of my pet projects:

 *Purple Diary* - simple and elegant journaling app that allows users to record their thoughts, feelings, and daily experiences in a private and secure space.